grafana/pyroscope/docs/sources/configure-client/trace-span-profiles/java-span-profiles.md

   .setRootSpanOnly(true)
   .build();
 tpBuilder.addSpanProcessor(new PyroscopeOtelSpanProcessor(pyroscopeOtelConfig));
 ```

-Now that we set up the tracer, we can create a new trace from anywhere and the profiler will automatically capture profiles for it.
+Now that the tracer is set up, you can create a new trace from anywhere and the profiler automatically captures profiles for it.
 ```java
 Span span = tracer.spanBuilder("findNearestVehicle").startSpan();
 try (Scope s = span.makeCurrent()){